jo-tools/xojo-github-actions/README.md

     - Xojo *(a resuable Workflow to build Xojo applications*)

 ### ScreenShots
+*The following ScreenShots have been taken during the initial Development of the Workflows while using Xojo 2022r2.
+Even though their are outdated (and won't be updated) you should get the idea...*

 Beta Build on Pull Request:
 ![ScreenShot: Beta Build on Pull Request](docs/Beta-Build.gif?raw=true)